US & Canada Versions: 73. Lord Thomas & Fair Annet (Lord Thomas and Fair Elleanor/The Brown Girl)

 And there they fairly tied in a truly love knot.
 [Abrams, NC, from Alice Hicks, c.1940]

-are only a line or a stanza long.
+We can see that some of these Scottish elements have been incorporated into Irish and American versions -- but the elements are only a line or a stanza long.
 For some unknown reason, complete Scottish versions (A-I except for D) given by Child where Thomas's love is Fair Annie, have not been found in North America.
 What conclusion can we make regarding these versions not crossing over?
 It's a mystery that's difficult to fathom.
 I can only conclude that Child D was supremely popular and that the Scottish versions sprang like variants from the primal seed in a small area but never caught on.
 The traditional as well as print version of Child D represent an older, deeper, consistent and more popular tradition of the ballad.
 According to "Lord Thomas and Fair Ellinor" a Preliminary Study of the Ballad by Richard Harris:

 "One may conjecture that, if 'Lord Thomas' originated in Scotland, the early singers of the ballad did not recognize the nascent supremacy of the original author or authors.
 They felt themselves free to take liberties with the text, and several of them did to a great extent.
-The resulting redaction probably took place a long time after the original version had gained currency-and after the departure of those people who settled in America, for there is not one remnant of the redaction in the American variants which the present author has studied.
+The resulting redaction probably took place a long time after the original version had gained currency-and after the departure of those people who settled in America, for there is not one remnant of the redaction in the American variants which the present author has studied."

 * * * *